Daily transitions can be some of the most challenging parts of the day for families.

 - “I don’t know how to cope with this”

 School environments can be busy, demanding, and sometimes unpredictable.
-For some children, especially those who are sensitive or anxious, this can feel like too much to manage day after day.
+For some children, especially those who are sensitive or anxious, the need to go to school every day can feel overwhelming.

 You might find these helpful: